XianzheMa/ACME-client/project/readme.md

 * need to set user-agent, accept-language?
 * what if the server does not support that signing alg?
-* pycryptodome or pycryptodomex
+* what is orders field for creating an account?
-* update replay-nonce
+* wildcast is not supported currently

 # TO-DO